VISA - The Final Phase

 Step 2: Registration at the designated bank/s

-- Visa Application Fee is USD 160 + VFS service charge + Bank charges which makes it a total amount, approx. Rs.
+- The fee for application of Student F1 Visa is USD 160 + VFS service charge + Bank charges which makes it a total amount, approx. Rs.
 9000/-

 - The amount is payable by cash or DD/Cheque at Axis Bank or Citi Bank.